Lake District Walks Start and End at Storrs Gate House

 Take a journey across the lake to Claife Heights.
 Claife Station was built in the 1790s and is a popular spot for viewing the lake at its most majestic.

 Tarn Hows is a 1.5 mile trail offering stunning views of the Langdale Pikes and the Helvellyn range and is suitable for wheelchairs.

 The Grizedale Forest offers the chance to combine walking in the Lake District with impressive yet sympathetic forest art.
 It boasts a host of Lake District walks and cycle tracks of varying difficulties and the chance to take to the trees with the Go Ape! attraction.

-Of course, we?ve barely scratched the surface.
-From gentle Windermere walks to something far more demanding, whatever your idea of walking in the Lake District, at Storrs Gate House we?ll be delighted to help you plan your itinerary for your next visit.
+Of course, we've barely scratched the surface.
+From gentle Windermere walks to something far more demanding, whatever your idea of walking in the Lake District, at Storrs Gate House we will be delighted to help you plan your itinerary for your next visit.
 We look forward to welcoming you to the Lake District.